PARs, the PAR Form & Continuous Processing

 How does Continuous Processing work?

 Continuous Processing works just like the regular PAR review/approval process.
 The difference being that NesCom meets via teleconference, not in conjunction with the Standards Board.
-When NesCom makes it recommendations, they are then forwarded to the IEEE-SA Standards Board for a 10 day email ballot for final PAR approval and subsequent sponsor notification.
+When NesCom makes it recommendations, they are then forwarded to the IEEE-SA Standards Board for a 10 day email ballot for final PAR approval and subsequent Standards Committee notification.

 Is there a submission deadline and a schedule?